-Teeter decompression products are FDA-Cleared Class 1 Medical Devices, indicated for back pain, muscle tension and spasm, sciatica, herniated discs, degenerative disc disease, spinal degenerative joint disease, spinal curvature due to tight muscles, spinal stenosis, and facet syndrome.
+Teeter decompression products are registered with the FDA as a 510k medical device, designed to provide traction to the spine while stretching the para-spinal muscles.
+The Teeter is indicated for back pain, muscle tension and spasm, sciatica, herniated discs, degenerative disc disease, spinal degenerative joint disease, spinal curvature due to tight muscles, spinal stenosis, and facet syndrome.

 The second stage of the recovery journey focuses on improving muscle and myofascial health.